 Colorectal Cancer

-Colorectal cancer occurs inside your colon where it often goes unnoticed.
-A colonoscopy allows physicians to identify polyps and cancerous growths early when the disease is easiest to treat.
+Colorectal cancer occurs inside your colon, where it often goes unnoticed.
+A colonoscopy allows physicians to identify polyps and cancerous growths early when the disease is most manageable to treat.
 Left to grow, the cancer can spread to other parts of the body.
-Your physician will help you decide when it’s time to schedule a colonoscopy and how often you should have one based on your family history and age.
+Your physician will help you decide when to schedule a colonoscopy and how often you should have one based on your family history and age.

 View colorectal cancer services